 Some Questionable Influence

 Young shares in her Introduction how she has been influenced by a previous work titled, God Calling.
 She describes the way in which she would receive these messages from God and how she first heard of this method through two people known as, "The Listeners" who penned God Calling (xiii).
-Tim Challies adds,
+Tim Challies adds:

-"This is not a far cry from a practice known as “automatic writing” which Wikipedia describes as “an alleged psychic ability allowing a person to produce written words without consciously writing.
+"This is not a far cry from a practice known as “automatic writing” which is "an alleged psychic ability allowing a person to produce written words without consciously writing.
 The words are claimed to arise from a subconscious, spiritual or supernatural source.”
 Her inspiration was God Calling where it is even clearer that the authors allowed their minds to go blank at which point they supposedly received messages from God.
 This practice is very different from the giving of biblical revelation where God worked through the thoughts, personalities, and even research of the authors" (from 10 Serious Problem with Jesus Calling, Tim Challies).

 This practice should be outright rejected, and the danger beyond receiving these messages is that Christians would begin to think this practice is ok for their quiet time as well.